focustense/easymod/NPC Bundler/Backlog.md

 ## Near-term (0.9 / Beta)

 - Moar Mugshots
-- Make de-wiggification optional on build and/or settings screen
+- Report missing plugins in build checks
-  - Try to give coherent explanation of pros and cons
+  - i.e. if a specific plugin was supposed to have been chosen by Profile load or autosave restore, but isn't in the load order anymore.
 - Mugshot "redirects", e.g. if Hair Physics Version looks same as original
 - More advanced operations
   - View full history